azkaban/azkaban/CONTRIBUTING.md

   private static final Logger logger = LoggerFactory.getLogger($CLASS_NAME$.class);
   `

 - Add or update the copyright notice for most files.
+The year should be the year in which the file was originally created.

 - When ignoring a test, provide reasons for ignoring the test.